A WorkOptions reader wants to know if a pay cut to work from home is a common concession.

 1. Disregard the suggestion.
 Your boss may be throwing you some conditional bait to reel in departmental benefits (salary savings) as part of the negotiations.
 Don’t take it.
 He’ll likely drop the issue.

-With this approach, you make it clear that telework is not an employee perk, but rather a savvy business strategy that has measurable employer benefits.
-That reality, along with the other reasons presented, makes a pay cut for telecommuting a crazy concession.
+With this approach, you make it clear that telework is not an employee perk, but rather a smart management strategy with measurable employer benefits.
+That reality, along with the other reasons presented, makes a pay cut to work from home a needless concession.